Updated 19 March 2018 — You've often asked me to recommend the best travel blogs for women, especially solo travelers.

 Solo Traveler Blog

 Janice is also one of the early-birds online, with the marketing savvy to create a huge community around solo travel (for women and men).
-Her site is terrifically practical, with destination-based information and super-useful tips.
+Her site - now rebaptized Solo Traveler World - is terrifically practical, with destination-based information and super-useful tips.
 She also manages to find great deals that save you money, too!
+One of the best online travel sites for solo travelers.

 Alice is kick-ass - her own words - and writes in a way that makes me smile.
 Her energy zaps me and her choice of solo travel destinations - Bangladesh? - makes her an original.
 And she loves street art, which makes her... perfect.
-Her blog is fresh and funny; now I'm just waiting for her to push beyond Asia.
+Her blog is fresh and funny.
+Definitely one of the cool travel blogs.

 The Blog Abroad